MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/resize-volumes.md

 ### Capacity in the storage pool

 Before you resize a volume, make sure you have enough capacity in the storage pool to accommodate its new, larger footprint.
 For example, when resizing a three-way mirror volume from 1 TB to 2 TB, its footprint would grow from 3 TB to 6 TB.
-For the resize to succeed, you would need at least (6 - 3) = +3 TB unallocated in the storage pool.
+For the resize to succeed, you would need at least (6 - 3) = 3 TB unallocated in the storage pool.

 ### Familiarity with volumes in SM-API

-In Storage Spaces Direct, every "volume" is comprised of several stacked objects: the cluster shared volume, which is a volume; the partition; the disk, which is a virtual disk; and one or more storage tiers (if applicable).
+In Storage Spaces Direct, every "volume" is represented in the Storage Management API by several stacked objects: the cluster shared volume, which is a volume; the partition; the disk, which is a virtual disk; and one or more storage tiers (if applicable).
 To resize a volume, you will need to resize several of these objects.

 ![volumes-in-smapi](media/resize-volumes/volumes-in-smapi.png)